-This pumpkin cake recipe is similar to a carrot cake, and is wonderfully moist.
+This easy pumpkin cake is similar to a carrot cake, and is wonderfully moist.
 The glaze on top makes it a perfect afternoon treat with a freshly steeped cup of tea.
 You could also skip the glaze and serve it as a yummy, healthier breakfast treat.
 Roasted butternut or carrots may be substituted for the pumpkin.
-This recipe is shared with us today from a cookbook by Mary Rolph Lamontagne called EATS: Enjoy All the Seconds.
+This scrumptious, homemade pumpkin cake recipe is shared with us today from a cookbook by Mary Rolph Lamontagne called EATS: Enjoy All the Seconds (affiliate link below).

 ⅓ cup vegetable oil

 ½ cup dried cranberries or raisins and chopped pecans

 ⅓ cup lemon juice

 ¼ cup honey

 Preheat the oven to 190°C (375°F).
 Grease a springform cake pan.

 Beat the oil, sugar and eggs together in a mixing bowl.
 Add the mashed butternut to the mixture.